The Future of Remote Work Culture: Strategies for Productivity, Security, and Cost-Efficiency

 Poor data security management.

 These risks are exacerbated when folks WFH.
 Personal devices can be exploited by malicious actors and staff may be more likely to open phishing scams when they’re working from their own home office.
+It's important to Protect and Optimize Your Network with SASE because it helps to keep employees protected while working from anywhere.
+Make sure to have a compatible device and a strong internet connection.

 Businesses can address vulnerabilities by hosting cybersecurity training events and increasing their security.
 At a minimum, businesses that utilize remote work should supply each of their staff with a secure VPN and should require two-factor authentication for all business-related passwords.